malcolm-kee/malcolm-kee/README.md

 ## Code Snippet MDX Usage

-This site is powered by [`gatsby-mdx`][gatsby-mdx], which enable the code editor in the markdown.\*

-Live code editor mode will be enabled when _all_ following conditions are met:
+Live code editor mode will be enabled in markdown when _all_ following conditions are met:

 - the language is `js` or `jsx`.
 - the props `live` is provided.